JoaoGabriel-Lima/JoaoGabriel-Lima/README.md

 ### What I'm working on 👨‍💻
 📱 Building a AI Code Editor in Python </br>
-You can watch me building at my Discord server
+You can watch me building at my <a href=""https://discord.gg/UkVG82A>Discord server</a>

 ### Find me elsewhere 🌎
 🚀 Site </br>